ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. What is advantage of using kernel trick over simply enlarging feature space using functions of the original features?
+Q. What is advantage of using kernel trick over simply enlarging feature space using functions of the original features?

 <details><summary><b>Answer</b></summary>